1242035/spree/guides/src/content/developer/tutorials/deface_overrides_tutorial.md

 ---

-Version 1.0 of Deface, used in Spree 2.1, changed the code tag syntax.
+Version 1.0 of Deface, used in Viauco 2.1, changed the code tag syntax.
 Formerly code tags were parsed as `<code erb-loud>` and `<code erb-silent>`.
 They are now parsed as `<erb loud>` and `<erb silent>`.
 Deface overrides which used selectors like `code[erb-loud]` should now use `erb[loud]`.